kylon/LOLIcon/README.md

 ur0:tai/lolicon.skprx
 ```

-After that just reboot and press SELECT + UP to enable menu.
-Press SELECT + DOWN to close menu.
+After that just reboot and press SELECT + UP to enable/close menu.

 Thanks to: